hungpq7/data-chilly/utilities/telco_metadata.md

 NumberOfReferrals|Indicates the number of referrals to date that the customer has made.
 TenureInMonths|Indicates the total amount of months that the customer has been with the company by the end of the quarter AvgMonthlyLongDistanceCharges|Indicates the customer’s average long distance charges, calculated to the end of the quarter.
-MultipleLines|Indicates if the customer subscribes to multiple telephone lines with the company|Yes, No InternetType|Indicates if the customer subscribes to Internet service with the company: No, DSL, Fiber Optic, Cable.
+MultipleLines|Indicates if the customer subscribes to multiple telephone lines with the company: Yes, No InternetType|Indicates if the customer subscribes to Internet service with the company: No, DSL, Fiber Optic, Cable.
 AvgMonthlyGbDownload|Indicates the customer’s average download volume in gigabytes, calculated to the end of the quarter specified above
 Contract|Indicates the customer’s current contract type: Month-to-Month, One Year, Two Year.